garagehive/garagehive.github.io/docs/garagehive-archived-documents.md

 ---

 # Archived Documents
-You can archive purchase orders, estimates, jobsheets, checklists, and so on if you want to save a copy of a document for later use.
+You can archive purchase orders, estimates, jobsheets, and checklists, if you want to save a copy of a document for later use.

 ### Types of Archived Documents
 1. Archived **Estimates** and **Vehicle Inspection Estimates**: